Global supplier diversity

-For more than three decades JPMorganChase has been committed to building a strong and inclusive supplier base.
+For more than three decades JPMorganChase has been building a strong and inclusive supplier base.

-We have created a Supplier Diversity Network (SDN) through which certified diverse-owned businesses register with the firm.
-The SDN is the primary resource through which our supplier diversity and procurement teams identify eligible businesses for consideration in contracting opportunities.
+We have created a Supplier Network through which businesses that have obtained certain ownership certifications can register with the firm.
+The Supplier Network is a resource through which our supplier services teams identify eligible businesses for consideration in contracting opportunities.

-Businesses registered in the SDN are required to be diligent in maintaining current and accurate information in the system.
-This engagement ensures maximum consideration for appropriate opportunities, and enables access to special events and resources for diverse businesses including information sessions, workshops, programs and initiatives, and networking receptions.
+Businesses registered in the Supplier Network are required to be diligent in maintaining current and accurate information in the system.
+This engagement ensures consideration for appropriate opportunities, and access to special events and resources including information sessions, workshops, programs and initiatives, and networking receptions.

 Partner & certification organizations

-To successfully complete the JPMorganChase Supplier Diversity Network application process, your company must be certified as a diverse supplier.
+To successfully complete the JPMorganChase Supplier Network application process, your company should have a small or diverse ownership certification.

 JPMorganChase partners with organizations that provide third-party public and private sector certifications.
 Some of the organizations listed below are approved to provide certifications, while others partner with advocacy groups to provide a full set of member services.
 Certifications from other similar organizations may be accepted on a case-by-case basis, but restrictions may apply.